TheCodeGeek-PPE/ancel-tester/README.md

-# Ancel BA101 Battery Tester serial data parser app
+# Ancel Battery Analyzer Connection Utility Script (ABACUS)

 The Ancel BA101 lead-acid Battery Tester is an easy to use and versatile lead-acid battery tester for car, UPS or other similar batteries.
-The tester has a mini-USB serial output port which can be used to log and report the measured test data.
-Unfortunately the software that it comes with is proprietary, closed source, runs only on Windows and it cannot be downloaded without making an account on the Ancel website.
+The tester has a mini-USB serial output port, which can be used to log and report the measured test data.
+Unfortunately, the software that it comes with is proprietary, closed source, runs only on Windows, and it cannot be downloaded without making an account on the Ancel website.
+I've also found that the application is riddled with malware: https://www.virustotal.com/gui/file/cd8099a0cead0a39b92f72bd584ac6d99bc8f902dcbfa5987bf160bdecdd94d9

 This repo builds on [ancel-tester](https://github.com/SilverGreen93/ancel-tester) written by [SilverGreen93](https://github.com/SilverGreen93), which proposes a platform agnostic python3 script which connects to a serial port, receives the data from the Ancel BA101 Battery Tester and displays it in the terminal so that it can be logged and/or printed as needed.
 It has been included for reference.
-He did the hard part, so give him some credit.
+He did the hard part, so give him the credit.

-This app will detect active COM ports on the computer, simplifying COM port selection.
+The modifications that I made provide a simple user interface.
+It will detect active COM ports on the computer, simplifying COM port selection.

-It can be run directly on Windows and Linux (not tested).
+It can be run directly on Windows and Linux (not tested on Linux).

 Read the Ancel BA101 manual here: [Ancel_BA101_User_manual.pdf](Ancel_BA101_User_manual.pdf)